İslâm I Giray: First revolt 1524–1526

 In 1524 Islam revolted against his uncle.
 Either before or after declaring himself, Saadat ordered him killed.
 Warned by friends he fled to the Nogais.
 Many Mirzas took his side.
 Near Perekop he captured Saadat's mother Mahmut-Sultan and her servants.
 He entered the Peninsula with a large army, took the capital of Kyrkor and declared himself khan.
 Saadet fled to the Turkish garrison at Perekop, which Islam besieged in November.
 Many Mirzas changed sides and in January 1525 Islam fled to the steppes.
 In the spring of 1525 he returned with a new army and drove Saadet from the capital.
 He also defeated a Turkish force from Kaffa.
 In autumn several great nobles changed sides and Islam fled to the steppes.
 In early 1526 he again appeared before Perekop.
 This time the factions compromised.
 Islam recognized Saadet as khan while he became Kalga.
 He was given Ochakov and the surrounding area.

 In 1527, as kalga, he raided Russia but was blocked at the Oka River and was defeated near Zaraysk and on the Osyotr River.

 Second revolt

 In 1528 he revolted again and was defeated by Saadat with the support of Turkish troops.
 Many of his noble supporters were killed.
 In the spring of 1528 he arrived at Cherkassy seeking Lithuanian support.

-He wandered with the Nogais and in 1531 occupied the throne of Astrakhan for a few months. (?)
+He wandered with the Nogais and in 1531 occupied the throne of Astrakhan for a few months.
+(Note: This claim is from the Russian Wikipedia which seems to follow Gaivoronsky (2007).
+It hard to find in other sources, but the scholarship on Astrakhan is poor.)
 At the end of 1531 he appeared before Perekop and gained the support of some of the Shirins.
 In February 1532 he was driven back to Cherkassy and Kanev.

 In the spring of 1532 he was wandering beyond the Don, while Saadet unsuccessfully besieged Cherkassy.